ShabbyX/URT/README.md

 -----

 Currently, the core features of URT have been outlined and implemented for POSIX, and tested under Linux (with no real-time constraints) as well as under RTAI both in user and kernel spaces.
-Other operating systems such as RT-Linux, and tests under QNX and VxWorks are also envisioned.
+Other operating systems such as RT-Preempt and Xenomai, and tests under QNX are also envisioned.

 License
 -------

-Copyright (C) 2013-2014  Shahbaz Youssefi <ShabbyX@gmail.com>
+Copyright (C) 2013-2015  Shahbaz Youssefi <ShabbyX@gmail.com>

 URT is published under the GNU General Public License version 2.0 or later (GPL v2.0+).